Pomax/js-schema-tools/lib/schema/README.md

     schema: [relative path string],
 }
 ```
-Except for `name` and `id`, all values are optional, as is the `__meta` property itself.
+The top-level `__meta` property _must_ exist, and _must_ specify the `name` and `version` values.
+Anywhere else the `__meta` property, and any properties in it, are optional.

-Additionally, any number of custom properties are allowed inside the __meta object, because it's a convenient place to house application-specific metadata for your objects.
+Note that custom properties are perfectly allowed inside the __meta object, because it's a convenient place to house application-specific metadata.

 ### metadata properties